samdoran/ansible-collection-macos/roles/python/README.md

 Python for macOS from Python.org
 ================================

 Install Python for macOS using the official installer from [Python.org](https://www.python.org/downloads/release/latest).
-Optionall download and

 Requirements
 ------------